astry-ec/loan_prediction/README.md

 | Education      | Education of applicant                                                                |
 | Gender         | The gender of applicant                                                               |

-Model will predict the customer from **Loan_test.csv** whether they likely to "Paid Off" the loan or the loan will keep hanging on "Collection"
+Model will predict the customer from **Loan_test.csv** whether they likely to "Paid Off" the loan or the loan will keep hanging on "Collection" after the due date

 ## 2. Data Visualization